diablodale/dp.docs/docs/_max/attributes/mlcompute.md

 ## Performance

-DirectML works very well across most GPUs.
+DirectML works very well with modern GPUs.
 You may have a delay the first-time your model is started while the engine is optimizing it.
 Later starts should be quicker.